billba/prague/docs/Dialogs.md

 This dialog doesn't set any initial state so it doesn't require a constructor.

-If you squint you can see the rest of our original game logic:
+If you squint you can see most of the rest of our original game logic:

 1. Initiate the game when the user types 'start game'
-2. Route subsequent messages to the game logic
-3. Catch-all to help users
+2. Catch-all to help users

 If you guessed that `dialog.activate('game')` calls `gameConstructor`, you're absolutely correct.
-Similarly, `dialog.routeTo('game')` calls `gameRouter`, but only if the game dialog has been activated.
+Once the game dialog has been activated, `dialog.first` will first attempt to route messages to `gameRouter`.
 And if that dialog's router calls `dialog.end()` then it is deactivated, returning everything to its original state.

 Finally we route to this dialog from our application router: